masher92/UKCP18/CreateTimeSeries/ReadMe.md

 The structure of the observations and projections data is different and so the process for extracting this timeseries varies slightly between the two.

+NB: Might seem logical to first concatenate the monthly cubes into one cube and then interpolate just this cube.
+However, when I attempted to do this on my computer it crashed the computer (something to do with the file being too large to store in memory).
+Trying this approach on the SEE server it didn't crash but was still slower than with the methods below.

 <ins>For modelled projections: </ins>
 * Read all of monthly cubes required for the time-series into a cubeList
 * Define the coordinates of the location of interest and convert these into the projection system in which the modelled data is stored (rotated pole)